csy-szeyui/tennis-datavis/README.md

 - modify dbname, user, password of psycopg2.connect in pages\api.py file according to your own setup

-How to run web application:
+# How to Run Web Application

 1. run pages\api.py file to run backend code
 2. run npm run dev in terminal for frontend application